FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 1. The WSTIME.DAT file is used as a calibration tool.
    It is set up with a known water surface elevation and peak discharge time.
    When the model completes, a comparison file is populated.
-   It compares the high water mark to the maxi- mum water surface elevation at the corresponding node for a given time.
+   It compares the high water mark to the maximum water surface elevation at the corresponding node for a given time.
    The FLO-2D model will read this file if it is present.

 2. The FLO-2D Plugin does not build this file.